PSFC-HEDP/cps-analysis/README.md

 # cps-analysis

- Simple compand-line utility to extract charged particle spectra from CPS scans.
+ Simple command-line tool to extract mean energies and yields from CPS scans.

 ## How to use

- To run the basic, simply navigate to the root directory in the command line and call
+ To run the basic spectrum inference, simply navigate to the root directory in a command line and call
  ~~~bash
  python analyze_cps.py {cps1-finger} {cps2-finger} {particle} {path/to/files/}
  ~~~
- where `{cps1-finger}` stands for the CPS1 configuration (for example “b8w”), `{cps2-finger}` stands for the CPS2 configuration (for example “d9”),
+ where `{cps1-finger}` stands for the CPS1 configuration (for example “b5”), `{cps2-finger}` stands for the CPS2 configuration (for example “d9w”),
- `{particle}` stands for the particle being measured or the A/Z^2 of the particle being measured (for example “d” or “2”) and `{path/to/files/}` stands for the directory, absolute or relative, that contains the `.cpsa` files.
+ `{particle}` stands for the particle being measured or the A/Z^2 of the particle being measured (for example “d” or “2.0”) and `{path/to/files/}` stands for the directory, absolute or relative, that contains the `.cpsa` files.
- If one of the CPS was not run, you may set its configuration to “none”.
+ If you only have files for one CPS, you may set the configuration of the other one to “none”.

  You will first be prompted to click on the plot to highlight the data region.
  This will generally be somewhere in the space above the indicated data region.